Ina Garten’s Ginger Cookies

-They’re a classic ginger molasses cookie with a great spice blend and lots of candied ginger.
-In fact, the original recipe called for more than a cup of candied ginger.
-I cut it back to 1/3 of a cup but feel free to add more if it suits your palate.
+These classic ginger molasses cookies have a great spice blend and lots of candied ginger.
 This is a chewy cookie too, with a lovely crackled top.

 - 2 1/4 cups flour, spooned in

 - 2 tsp. cinnamon